Achieving Desired Business Outcomes

 How do you achieve desired business outcomes from training?
 This is a central question for any organisation and the answer lies in analysis, planning and design of learning solutions in conjunction with an experienced learning and development specialist.

-At one end of the spectrum, you can simpply send individuals to ad hoc training courses to meet an immediate skills need, or because a staff member has identified a course they would like to attend as part of their performance review process.
+At one end of the spectrum, you can simply send individuals to ad hoc training courses to meet an immediate skills need, or because a staff member has identified a course they would like to attend as part of their performance review process.
 There can be some positive outcomes from this approach, but unless there is significant support and accountability back at work to ensure that the new skills and knowledge are implemented, often the change at work is minimal, if at all.

 At the other end of the spectrum is to take the Kirkpatrick approach which involves considering what your desired business outcomes are from a learning solution, then working backwards from there to identify what success would look like if those business outcomes were met - how would you know?
 What behaviours would you see at work?
 What would be different?
 Then you can think about the best way in which to achieve those outcomes.
 For the best results, partnering with a reputable learning and development specialist to help with analysis, planning, design and delivery of a customised programme for a group of staff or the whole team provides the best chance of success.

 There are two keys to using this approach.
 Firstly, consider all aspects of each component and write them down so you can develop strategies for each one.
-Secondly, start with the Output, or more relevant for learning solultions is "Outcome" - what are the desired business outcomes?
+Secondly, start with the Output, or more relevant for learning solutions is "Outcome" - what are the desired business outcomes?
 These could be anything from improved customer satisfaction to increased efficiency.
 The trick is to consider how you will know that you have achieved your desired outcomes.
 What are the indicators of success?
 For increased efficiency they could be a reduction in average processing time or speed to market.
 Indicators of success for improved customer satisfaction could be an increase in new customers, or a better ratio of compliments to complaints.

 Then consider the Inputs.
 There are some obvious ones – staff members (participants in the programme), workshop presenters, coaches, mentors, training venue, etc. Now consider some other inputs that may not be so obvious, but are vital for programme success; senior management for example.
 Having the CEO committed to the programme and visible to the participants at least at the start of the programme should not be under-estimated.
 The participants’ managers are another important input as there will be an obligation on them to ensure their staff are given time and support back at work to apply what they have learned.